All Episodes Plain Text

 And when you walk into someone who played at Army or even Air Force, there's some things you already know about them.

-Especially when you've played against them.
+Especially if you played against them.

 There's some things I already know about Tim Booth.